sadmanca/blog/_posts/2024-05-22-analyzing-pey-postings-part-1.md

 2. be enrolled in the PEY Co-op program; and
 3. be registered to start your 12-16 month internship sometime between May and September following your current year.

 All of which means that unless you're a keen student in your second year who's opted in to get access and do your PEY early, you're either in your third year or you don't have access to the job portal.
-As an engineering student who's just finished their third year (at the time of writing), I've had privileged access for 8 months and counting, and I've been able to save data on every single job posted on the portal since the very first I've had access.
+As an engineering student who's just finished their third year (at the time of writing), I've had privileged access for 8 months and counting, and I've been able to save data on every single job posted on the portal since the very first day I've had access (I came prepared).

 ![PEY job board login portal](assets/img/posts/2024-05-22-analyzing-pey-postings-part-1/01-01-pey-login.png) _The PEY job board login portal at [https://www.uoftengcareerportal.ca/notLoggedIn](https://www.uoftengcareerportal.ca/notLoggedIn)_